M4riko/SimpleRobot/README.md

 Actual robot logic, implemented as a simple state machine.
 All the inputs and outputs of the functions are integer values

-The main programm reads the input from the console and passes it to the roboController usig the execCommand() function.
+The main program reads the input from the console and passes it to the roboController usig the execCommand() function.
 The controller checks if there are any errors in the command or the parameters and if everything is alright it passes the command to the simple_robot calling the associated function.
 The simple_robot will then try to execute the command, if an error happens the function will return an error, the robo_controller